 Create your first shape by creating an instance of a

 rect1 = Rectangle()

-We will use some special methods called setters to set the attributes of the object.
-The name setters comes from the fact that the purpose of these methods is to set values.
+To set the attributes of the rectangle object, you can use some special methods called setters.
+The name ‘setters’ comes from the fact that the purpose of these methods is to set values.

 rect1.set_width(200) rect1.set_height(100) rect1.set_color("blue")

 drawmethod to draw the rectangle onto the paper.